Frequently Asked Questions

 - Change in field

-- You are currently serving in your first faculty appointment and the appointment began on or after September 1, 2012
+Selection committees may also make an exception for candidates currently serving in their first faculty position and that position began on or after September 1, 2013.

 A: Tell the letter writer to check his or her junk mail folder.
 Aggressive junk mail filters occasionally flag emails from Interfolio.com as spam.